mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 imageAlt: Embeddable Ember Apps image
 ---

-#### Techniques

-There are a few embedding techniques that come to my mind

-- Insert a script and tell it where it needs to mount itself.
-- Import like any other library, initialize however you need.
-- Declare an iframe that loads your website

-Additionally if needed, create a loader script that does any of the above.
-That's a bit more complicated and ventures into the topic of microfronteds.
-I'm only mentioning this but it could be a good option if optimizing loading times is important for you.
-You might also consider `async` scripts or `lazy` iframes in this case.

 #### What we're working with

 We'll make a simple Ember Todo App (what else could it be :)) that's then loaded in another non-Ember app.

-> If your requirement is to also make that part Embeddable inside another Ember
-> app, you should consider extracting that chunk into an Addon, publish it so it
-> can be used in other apps as well as in the Embeddable wrapper.
+_If your requirement is to also make that part Embeddable inside another Ember app, you should consider extracting that chunk into an Addon, publish it so it can be used in other apps as well as in the Embeddable wrapper._

 The easiest, the most flexible approach for making the app embeddable would be to bundle everything into a single JS file and a single CSS file.
 In the "old